calband/calchart/README.txt

 Build CalChart
 ---

-For building on MacOSX platforms, see the README-MAC.txt.
+For building on MacOSX platforms, see the README-MACOSX.txt.
 For building on Windows platforms, see the README-WINDOWS.txt.

+If you need to regenerate the help documentation, see the README-docs.txt